pkp/omp-user-guide/en/settings.md

 ### <a name="workflow-review-mode"></a>Default Review Mode

 Choose the review mode that should be used by default.

-- A **Double-Blind** review will prevent the reviewer and the author from knowing each other's identities.
-- A **Blind** review will prevent the author from knowing the reviewer's identity.
-- An **Open** review will allow the reviewer and author to know each other's identities.

 An editor will be able to choose another type when needed, but will usually use the default.

 ### <a name="workflow-review-file-access"></a>Restrict File Access